Steven Windmueller, Ph.D.

 M.A., University of Cincinnati, Political Science, 1966

-Dr. Steven Windmueller is Professor Emeritus of Jewish Communal Studies at the Jack H. Skirball Campus of Hebrew Union College-Jewish Institute of Religion in Los Angeles.
+Dr. Steven Windmueller is an Emeritus Professor of Jewish Communal Studies at the Jack H. Skirball Campus of Hebrew Union College-Jewish Institute of Religion in Los Angeles.
 Prior to coming to HUC, Dr. Windmueller had served on the staff of the American Jewish Committee (1969-1972), directed the Albany (NY) Jewish Federation (1973-1985), and the JCRC (Jewish Community Relations Committee) of the Los Angeles Jewish Federation (1985-1995).

-He edited a volume for USC’s Casden Institute on Donald Trump’s Impact on American Jews released in the summer of 2021.
 Dr. Windmueller serves as a Fellow of the Jerusalem Institute of Public Affairs and as a Board Member of the Pat Brown Institute at Cal State, Los Angeles.
-For the past six years, he has been on the faculty of the Memorial Foundation for Jewish Culture, teaching across the globe.
+For the past eight years, he has been on the faculty of the Memorial Foundation for Jewish Culture, teaching across the globe.